Invite friends and family to read the obituary and add memories.

 Lawran Elizabeth Bankston Richter, surrounded by loved ones, passed away on May 10, 2026, at Pine Forest Nursing Home after many, lengthy complications from surgery.
 She was 68.

 Lawran was born to Louise and Miller Bankston on September 8, 1957.
 She was the second of three children who (at the time) resided in Raymond, MS. In 1963 her family moved to Laurel, Mississippi, where she spent her formative years.
 A notable memory from her time in elementary school was, after a few months of piano lessons, Lawran announced that playing the piano didn’t “speak to her soul”.
-This led to her mother switching her to art classes, where Lawran’s passion never stopped growing.
+So her mother switched her to art classes, where Lawran’s passion never stopped growing.

 During her high school years, Lawran was active in Girl Scouts and theatre.
-She headed up the costume committee for the annual R. H. Watkins High School musicals.
+More than once she headed the costume committee for the annual R. H. Watkins High School musical.

 Following her high school graduation, Lawran attended Jones Junior College.
-She transferred from there to Mississippi State University where she combined her appreciation of nature with love of art by majoring in Landscape Architecture.
+She transferred from there to Mississippi State University where she combined her appreciation of nature with love of art (To find soulful fulfillment!) by majoring in Landscape Architecture.
 In 1977 Lawran entered the Co-op program and took part-time employment with the United States Army Corps of Engineers.
-In 1980 she graduated Magna Cum Ladae and was in the National Honor Society.
-Shortly following her graduation, Lawran journeyed through western Europe with a few to-be lifelong friends before accepting a fulltime position with USACE.
+In 1980 she graduated Magna Cum Laude from MSU and—after a brief pause to conquer western Europe with a few to-be lifelong friends—she accepted a fulltime position at USACE with whom she was to enjoy a 40-year career.

-In 1988 she met Mark , accepted his proposal for a life together, and married in September of 1989.
-Together they built a life in Vicksburg, MS. They were to be blessed with the opportunity to adopt two children, Shannon on November 12, 1994 and Jeremy on March 1, 1998.
-In addition to participation with local garden clubs and activities with her Sunday School class, Lawran added soccer, little league baseball, scouts, and numismatic events to her routine.
+She met Mark Richter in 1988 and accepted his proposal for a life together in 1989.
+After their marriage on September 16, 1989, they settled in Vicksburg, Mississippi.
+They were to be blessed with Shannon on November 12, 1994 and Jeremy on March 1, 1998.
+In addition to participation with local garden clubs and activities with her Agape Sunday School class, Lawran added soccer, little league baseball, scouts, and numismatic events to her routine.
 She also took joy in planning various family adventures that would take her to all 50 U.S. capitol buildings.
+In 2017 Lawran retired from USACE thereby allowing her more time to travel, paint, visit friends, and continue volunteering at the Lower Mississippi River Museum.

 A memorial service + picnic will begin at 11 AM, June 6, 2026, in Floral Hall of the Crawford Street United Methodist Church, Vicksburg, Mississippi, Reverend Tom Potter is the pastor.